-MAGNETISM, OPTICS 4
+PH 1 2 12 GENERAL PHYSICS: ELECTRICITY, MAGNETISM, OPTICS 4

-PHY 212 GENERAL PHYSICS: ELECTRICITY,
+0r CENEDAL DUVEICE: ELECTRICITY

-or
+WEETARTES, HEAT, SOUTH

 MECHANICS, HEAT, SOUND 4

 PHY 211 GENERAL PHYSICS:

 PED 403 KINESIOLOGY (W) 3

 PED 206 FIRST AID 2

 HPE 158 HEALTH AND WELLNESS 3

 ATH 200 MEDICAL TERMINOLOGY 3

-Students who wish to complete a four-year degree from McKendree University and then apply to Washington University or other graduate programs in occupational therapy may major in any field (e.g., biopsychology, biology, psychology, health).
+\ Students who wish to complete a four-year degree from McKendree University and then apply to Washington University or other graduate programs in occupational therapy may major in any field (e.g., biopsychology, biology, psychology, health).
 Students planning to major in biology-if they do not enter the Program in Occupational Therapy, Washington University School of Medicine-should also complete BIO 111, CHE 105, CHE 106, and either BIO 303 or BIO 313 during their first three years.
 Students planning to major in psychology should complete PSY 301, PSY 396, and PSY 498.